 Woofers don’t need to reach the lowest frequencies.
 They aren’t designed to move large amounts of air.
 However, high-frequency sound waves are small enough that small drivers can produce them.
 Therefore, woofers require less power.

 If you have an unstable power supply, the difference in power requirements may make it difficult to use a subwoofer.

 You can add a capacitor in your sound system to store electric charge and provide instant power to the sub.
 This feature is already present in most subs.

 Important to remember is that there are two types of subwoofers available.

 This will allow you to decide if subwoofers are worth the extra features or if they are necessary if you are happy with your woofer.

 Often referred to as powered subwoofers, the active subwoofer can also be called powered subwoofers.
 This type is self-contained.
-It features line-level inputs/outputs, an amplifier, and volume control panels.
+It features line-level inputs/outputs, amplifiers, and volume control panels.
 To compensate for its power, it doesn’t need an external amplifier.
-It relies instead on the built-in amplifier to provide the power required to amplify just the subwoofer driver.
+Instead, it relies on the built-in amplifier to provide the power required to amplify just the subwoofer driver.

 You will also find its volume control panel.
-The powered subwoofer also has its own gain and volume controls, which are separate from the receiver.
-You can tune the subwoofer to your sound preferences or specifications using these controls.
+The powered subwoofer also has its own gain and volume controls separate from the receiver.
+Using these controls, you can tune the subwoofer to your sound preferences or specifications.

 A passive subwoofer is used in conjunction with an external amplifier.
 This is similar to a normal loudspeaker.
 Subwoofers have a higher power consumption to reduce low-frequency noise.
-Passive subwoofers are equipped with a subwoofer driver and enclosure, as well as an external amp.
+Passive subwoofers are equipped with a subwoofer driver and enclosure and an external amp.